spinalcordtoolbox/spinalcordtoolbox/documentation/source/overview/concepts/pam50.rst

 prognosis and helping the discovery of new biomarkers of spinal-related diseases.

-PAM50 is one such template for MRI of the full spinal cord and brainstem.
-It possesses the following features:
+PAM50 is one such template for MRI of the full spinal cord and brainstem, and is included in your installation of SCT.
+It has the following features:

 * It is available for T1-, T2-and T2*-weighted MRI contrast.
 * It is compatible with the ICBM152 brain template, allowing cerebrospinal studies.